gardener/documentation/website/documentation/getting-started/lifecycle/_index.md

 ![](./images/os-update.png)

 The OS version is defined for each worker pool and can be changed per worker pool.
-Contrary to K8s versioning, no semantics apply to OS versions.
+Contrary to Kubernetes versioning, no semantics apply to OS versions.
 You can freely switch back and forth.
 However, as there is no in-place update, each change will cause the entire worker pool to roll and nodes will be replaced.

 ## Version Classifications

 ![](./images/version-classifications.png)

-Gardener has the following classifications for K8s and OS image versions:
+Gardener has the following classifications for Kubernetes and OS image versions:

 - `preview`: still in testing phase (several versions can be in preview at the same time)